samuel-joly/youtube-dl-Firefox-Addon/README.md

-# YoutubeDl Plugin for Firefox Linux
+# YoutubeDL Plugin for Firefox Linux
 Download Yt videos and music with a little plugin

 ### Requirement